Keyboard shortcuts

 Shifts

 Arithmetic right shifts may be unfamiliar, so here is a short explanation of what it does: When you right shift a value, the most significant bit needs to be filled in.
 With a logic shift, this is done by a 0.
-A consequence of this is that the sign of the shifted value flips if it is negative.
+A consequence of this is that the sign of the shifted value flips if it was negative.
 Arithmetic right shift instead replaces the most significant bits with the most significant bits of the input.
-For example
+Examples of arithmetic shifts:

 Division and Modulo